 You've probably seen the videos.
 Someone drops a gray powder into a beaker of water.
-On top of that, bubbles erupt instantly.
-On the flip side, a match lights.
-Someone says "free hydrogen!" in the comments.
+Someone says "free hydrogen!Bubbles erupt instantly.
+A match lights. " in the comments.

 Here's the thing — most of those videos leave out the part where you have to buy the powder, store it safely, and deal with what's left after the reaction.
 The powder doesn't grow on trees.
 And it doesn't magically regenerate.

 So which chemical powder actually separates hydrogen from water?
-Still, the short answer: several.
+Think about it: the short answer: several.
 But they work in completely different ways, and most of them aren't what you'd call practical for everyday use.

 Let's break down what actually exists, what works in a lab versus a garage, and what the catch is with each one.